It ends with us, finally. And it should have ended about eighteen months ago.

 What this actually cost

-Baldoni was dropped by his agency.
-His $400 million countersuit was thrown out.
+Lively claimed she lost over $40 million in acting earnings.
+Her beauty brand Blake Brown reportedly dropped from a valuation around $100 million to generating less than $15 million a year.
+Her mixer brand Betty Buzz shut down entirely.
+Court filings described her as "bizarrely unhirable," and those are her own team's words.
+Baldoni was dropped by his agency, and his $400 million countersuit was thrown out.
 The communications unsealed during discovery exposed his crisis PR team's tactics in uncomfortable detail, including coordinated campaigns, attack websites, and the now infamous text exchange where a publicist took credit for engineering negative coverage.
-His name became shorthand for a particular kind of Hollywood retaliation playbook.
-Whether that is fair or not, it is what happened.
+His name became shorthand for a particular kind of Hollywood retaliation playbook, and whether that's fair or not, it's what happened.

 The PR failure

 This is what I find most frustrating professionally.
-Almost every crisis I work on, the first question is the same.
-Can this be resolved privately?
+Almost every crisis I work on, the first question is the same: can this be resolved privately?
 Not because privacy is always the right answer, but because once something is public, you lose control of the narrative almost immediately.
 And once you lose control, the internet fills in the gaps with whatever is most entertaining, most outrageous, or most confirming of what people already believe.

 The Met Gala timing